Crypto Accounting for Estonian Companies

 Price rises above cost Ignored — no entry Carrying value remains at cost (understates current value) No gain recognised

-Price falls below cost Impairment test required Write down to recoverable amount Impairment loss charged to P &L
+Price falls below cost Impairment test required Write down to recoverable amount (lower of carrying value or recoverable) Impairment loss charged to P&L

 Cost Model — Impairment Write-Down (BTC carrying value €30,000, market price €22,000)